bseverns/dust-press/README.md

 3. Tools menu: set **Board** to Teensy 4.0/4.1, **USB Type** to what you need (usually Serial + MIDI), **CPU Speed** 600 MHz.
 4. Connect the Teensy Audio Shield to the Teensy 4.x (line inputs → audio).
 Plug in USB.
 5. Click **Upload**.
 If the linker complains about space, remove unused `Serial.print` debugging.
-6. With the current stub you should hear a clean through path; when the DSP is hooked up, verify drive/tilt/limit changes in Audio System Design Tool scopes or by ear.
+6. On current builds you should hear the full crush path; verify gate/drive/tilt/air/limit/mix moves in Audio System Design Tool scopes or by ear.
 7. Jam: feed line-level audio, tweak knobs or send control values over whatever UI you wire up.

 ## Preset listening tour